beeminder/beebot/README.md

 Turns on or off TagTime notifications as direct messages.
 No way to respond to them, just if you want another way to be notified of pings.

+##### /bet

+We haven't actually implemented this one yet but it might be cool!
+It's like predictionbook.com where you can log predictions like `/bet such-and-such happens p=.3 #foo` and then, I don't know, some other syntax for resolving them, keeping track of your calibration, reminding you to resolve them...
+Ok, this could be a whole startup's worth of work, but someone should totally do it!

 ### Contributing

 Make a branch off of master and send a pull request!